cpacilio/marvel_continuity/README.md

 - In PPSM #87-89 Peter goes open about his identity with the black cat; the black cat gets real super powers from kingpin; #88-89 are not present on MU.
 - AMS #256 makes reference to the gang war between kingpin and micah synn in Daredevil.
 - In PPSSM #99 the Black cat gives a manifactured balck suit to Peter.
+- _The death of Jean deWolff_ is really a gem of a story

 ### Marvel Knights